-6. Wash from the neck down using the Hibiclens soap provided for the first week after surgery.
-If the Hibiclens irritates

-- 7. Gently wash over and around the incision sites.
+- 5. Wash face and hair as you normally would. - 6.
+Wash from the neck down using Hibiclens antibacterial soap for 1 week after surgery.
+If Hibiclens is irritating your skin switch to dial antibacterial soap. - 7.
+Gently wash over and around the incision sites.
 Do not avoid incisions-apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 8.
-Gently pat skin and steri-strips dry with a clean towel. - 9.
-Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.4 - 10.
-Replace dressings with clean gauze or ABD dressings. - 11.
-Reapply the LipoFoam in the same place it was removed from and put your garment back on.
-You will need help with this! - 12.
-Put Garment back on this may be tricky so have help! - · Change towels/ sheets often for the first few weeks of recovery. - · NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas.
+Gently pat skin and dry with a clean towel. - 9.
+Replace dressings with clean 4 x 4 gauze dressings if needed. - 10.
+Put Garment back on this may be tricky so have help! - · Change towels/ sheets often first few weeks of recovery. - · Baths, pools, hot tubs are okay ONLY after 6 weeks and when all incisions completely healed/ no open areas